(click to watch Jim Olen’s demo reel

-Sprint needed some to help launch their community outreach program.
+Sprint needed some to help launching their community outreach program.
 I worked with CMN/Events and the brand directly to develop Sprint4Change, and all-day music seminar for Chicago Public School kids.
 Music professionals were brought in as speakers, an original song was composed, a dozen :30 second video pieces were shot, edited, and released throughout the day as a part of a twitter campaign.

 When asked by Nielsen for ideas to take a successful video series to another level at live events, I designed a high-tech confessional to complement the Confessions of the Conscious Consumer campaign.
 The confessional was outfitted with three go-pro cameras, and set up at the 2014 Essence Festival.
 I brought on a full crew (camera & edit team) to capture and post the content quickly.
 Individual questions as well as daily highlights from the festival were posted on Nielsen’s Facebook & YouTube pages.